rajpurkar/my-research-wrapped/README.md

 This tool uses several open-source libraries:
 - LangChain for AI interactions
 - PyPDF for PDF processing
-- Rich for beautiful terminal output
+- Rich for terminal output formatting
+- python-dotenv for environment management